bobby-valenzuela/Docker-Notes/README.md

   - Contains sample source code and a template of a Dockerfile.
   - Uses a volume to map a local folder to the root folder inside a Docker container.
   - Uses nodemon to detect local changes apply then to container.
+- __Compose__
+  - Use Docker compose to spin up multiple containers from a single docker compose config file.